-Barcelona has relatively few major parks, with Parc de la Ciutadella and the sprawling Parc de Collserola coming first to mind.
+Barcelona has relatively few major parks, with Parc de la Ciutadella, Park Güell and the sprawling Parc de Collserola coming first to mind.
 However, the city is also home to a collection of charming gardens, sometimes hidden away in places you would not expect.

 Jardins de Joan Maragall

 These beautiful gardens on Montjuïc originate from the 1929 International Exposition.
 They were built around the Royal Pavilion for Alfonso XIII, now called the Albéniz Palace.
 The gardens were extended in 1970 and named after the Catalan poet Joan Maragall.
-The gardens are open on Saturdays, Sundays and public holidays from 10AM to 3PM.
+Opening hours are on Saturdays, Sundays and public holidays from 10AM to 3PM.

 The Ateneu Barcelonès is a cultural association founded in Barcelona in 1860 located in the Savassona Palace.
-Activities include lectures, debates, round tables, concerts, recitals, workshops, film screenings and courses.
-The Ateneu also houses the most important Private Civil Library in Catalonia, with one of the most valuable collections in the country.
-The garden is an oasis hidden amid the hustle and bustle of the Gothic Quarter.
+Activities include lectures, debates, concerts, workshops and film screenings.
+The Ateneu also houses the most important Private Civil Library in Catalonia, with one of the most valuable collections in Spain.
+The garden is an oasis of calm, hidden amid the hustle and bustle of the Gothic Quarter.

 Jardins de la Casa Ignacio Puig